kparker96/CBASS_Manual/materials/control_box_assembly.md

 ![](assets/termblockconnect.PNG)

-After inserting all of the terminal blocks, jumper wire needs to be cut to size.
+After inserting all of the terminal blocks, [hookup wire](https://www.adafruit.com/product/1311) needs to be cut to size.
+(Precut [breadboard jumper wire](https://www.amazon.com/AUSTOR-Lengths-Assorted-Preformed-Breadboard/dp/B07CJYSL2T/ref=sr_1_4?crid=2RN7SUTCREO9X&dchild=1&keywords=breadboard+jumper+wires&qid=1613683923&sprefix=breadboard+jumper%2Caps%2C157&sr=8-4) could also be used).
 You will need 3 white, 3 yellow, 3 red, and 3 blue wires cut.
 Wire color does not technically matter, but makes it easier to keep track of connections.
 We recommend using wire strippers, however scissors or pliers can be used to [strip wires](https://www.bobvila.com/articles/how-to-strip-wire/).

 The following table and diagram show the start and end pin position for each wire on the breadboard.
 Wires need to be cut long enough to reach the start and end pin position for each connection.
 About 1/2 cm should be stripped off the ends to fit through the breadboard.
 The 4.7k ohm resistor sits in h1 - j3.